FrontMen/resumator/server/README.md

 ## Heroku commands / deploy steps

-In order to deploy you need an Heroku account and install the Heroku node package👇.
+To deploy the App you need a Heroku account and install the Heroku node package👇.

 ```
 npm install -g heroku